 In all calculations we find a rapid exponential decay of the Chebyshev coefficients of our numerical solution up to machine precision.
 Moreover, we see an exponential convergence rate with respect to the numerical resolution $(n_\sigma,n_\mu)$.
 In particular, we monitor the quantities

 which describe the maximal deviation from the numerical reference solution with $(n_\sigma,n_\mu)=(60,30)$.
 For approximating the supremum, we take coordinate values $\sigma\in[0,\sigma_{\cal H}],\,\,\mu\in[-1,1]$ located on an equidistant grid of 500 times 500 points.
 For the examples listed in the table, we provide in figure \ref{fig:supremum_norm} logarithmic plots displaying the deviations $\{D^\phi_{n_\sigma,n_\mu}, D^i_{n_\sigma,n_\mu}\}$.
-The exponential decay up to round-off error is a strong indication of the regularity of the solutions, i.e.,~for the regularity criterion (\ref{eq:extrinsic_curvature_scri}).
+The exponential decay up to round-off error is a strong indication of analyticity of the solutions, i.e.,~for the validity of the criterion (\ref{eq:extrinsic_curvature_scri}).
 An occurrence of logarithmic terms would have become apparent by a mere power law decay.

-Note that the perturbation for calculation No.~1 is large, as $r_{\cal H}=2M/\sigma_{\cal H}\approx 2.14\,\rh$.
+Note that the perturbation for calculation no.~1 is large, as $r_{\cal H}=2M/\sigma_{\cal H}\approx 2.14\,\rh$.
 The corresponding potentials ($\phi,V^1,V^2,V^3$) are displayed in figure \ref{fig:potentials_example}.
-In contrast, the perturbation is small for the example No.~2.
+In contrast, the perturbation is small for the example no.~2.

 In general, we can assure that our inner boundary is an apparent horizon if we choose the perturbation to be small enough.
 However, for large perturbations, the outermost marginally outer trapped surface may be located further out.
 In order to identify the apparent horizon in these cases, we introduce below a horizon finder and perform a careful analysis of our solutions.
 We verify whether the constructed data correspond indeed to {\em perturbed} Kerr black holes and then access some important physical quantities of the slice, such as the Bondi Mass and the intrinsic angular momentum of the perturbed black hole.